 This is where the final segment of the 10 20 30 rule comes in.
-Mr Kawasaki accepts absolutely nothing less than a 30pt. font when it comes to text on your PowerPoints, and he’s got 2 reasons why…
+Mr Kawasaki accepts absolutely nothing less than a 30pt. a font when it comes to text on your PowerPoints, and he’s got two reasons why…

-- Limiting the amount of text per slide – Capping each slide with a certain number of words means that you won’t be tempted to simply read the information aloud.
+- Limiting the amount of text per slide – Capping each fall with a certain number of words means you won’t be tempted to read the information aloud simply.
 Your audience will remember 80% of what they see and only 20% of what they read, so keep text to a minimum.

 - Breaking down the points – Less text means shorter sentences that are easier to digest.
 The final part of the 10 20 30 rule cuts out the waffle and gets straight to the point.

-If you’re thinking a 30pt. font isn’t radical enough for you, check out what marketing guru Seth Godin suggests:
+Suppose you’re thinking of a 30pt. the font isn’t radical enough for you, check out what marketing guru Seth Godin suggests: